statsig-io/docs/docs/pulse/faq.md

 Start by using your scorecard metrics to understand if you've moved your key target metrics and critical context metrics to them.
 You should come into pulse with a hypothesis on what your experiment should drive, and that hypothesis should be answered by your primary metrics.

 The delta displayed is based on the observed difference between a test and control population.
-The error bars are a visualization of a confidence interval, which is the band that has a given chance of the true value of the difference falling within.
-For example, a 95% confidence interval of 0.5% - 2.5% is saying that based on the observed data there is a 95% chance that the true difference falls between 0.5% and 2.5%.
+The error bars are a visualization of a confidence interval.
+A confidence interval is a range of probable values for the difference between groups.
+A future sample's 95% confidence interval will have a 95% chance to contain the true value of the difference.
+This is a bit of a wonkish distinction which means that (unfortunately) you can't say that your observed 95% CI has a 95% chance of containing the true value.
+In practice, the CI is a representative range of what the true value might be.

 Keep in mind that these results are statistical interpretations and not facts: